finos/a11y-theme-builder/docs/architecture/base-services.md

     * User specifies desired change between elevations.
     * Compute 10 elevations, consistently increasing dropshadow styles to represent the 10  elevations in light mode.
 * In dark mode, instead of elevations being represented by increasing dropshadows as they are in light mode, elevations are represented by increasing lightness.
-    * Use the background color which serves as the elevation 0 shade and apply an increasing  white overlay on the colors to generate 10 shades.
+    * Use the background color which serves as the elevation 0 shade and apply an increasing white overlay on the background color to generate 10 elevations.
     * Leverage the [Material Design][M2DESIGN] elevation calculations to determine the  appropriate lightness.

 ### Minimum Click Area Control